Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 The 20MB catalog.csv contains data on 119,617 stars.
 Use Blender, hipparcos.blend, and https://www.youtube.com/watch?v=C3u2Gkdgxfw to learn how to read and display catalog.csv in another complimentary environment.
 We want to extract the HID, ProperName, and X, Y, and Z positions of the stars in Playgrounds.

  How to read and display the first ASCII line in catalog.csv.
+Each line is separated by "\n".
+In each line, values like HID, ProperName, X, Y, and Z are separated by ",".

 <pre>
 import UIKit